charlesx19/vue2-firebase/README.md

       Fix if isShowDetail is true, after delete Store success the store does't disappear.
       Fix when create store, seatCount can set negative number, now the min number is 2.

 04/02 Added check validity when create Store can not use empty String, ".", "#", "$" to create store's name.

+04/06 Added forgot password page, and make this featured working.

 ## Project setup
 ```